sethrylan/sethrylan.github.io/_posts/2017-08-09-notes-from-school.md

 ---

 ##### On Abstractions
-"Systems designers are abstraction merchants."[^abstractions]
+> Systems designers are abstraction merchants.[^abstractions]

-"Nothing is so difficult it cannot be solved by another level of indirection."[^wheeler]
+> Nothing is so difficult it cannot be solved by another level of indirection.[^wheeler]

 ##### On Files
 The life of an average file is tedious[^notafile] and brief[^tediousandbrief].
 Sequential access is rarely sequential with multiple threads.

-##### On Protocols
-Even if a protocol seems great on paper, it may not be used for lots of reasons.[^csma]

 ##### On Queueing

-Little's Law has bizarre and counter-intuitive conclusions:

-> Suppose bank customers take an average (exponential distribution) of 10 minutes to serve and they arrive at the rate of 5.8 per hour.
+Little's Law has bizarre and counter-intuitive conclusions.
+Suppose bank customers take an average (exponential distribution) of 10 minutes to serve and they arrive at the rate of 5.8 per hour.
 With 1 teller, the average wait time is over 5 hours.
 With 2 tellers, it is <b>3 minutes</b>.

+Anything can be fixed with the words "assume i.i.d."

 $P_k$ (number in system at time k), $\bar{N}$ (mean number in system), and $\bar{T}$ (mean time in system) are independent of service disciplines, but the variance and distribution of T are not.
 I.e., $T_{FCFS} = T_{LCFS}$, but $var_{T,FCFS} \neq var_{T,LCFS}$ since $var = E[T^2] - E^2[T]$.

 Poisson only works if your events are truly independent.[^poisson]

-Nothing cannot be fixed with the words "assume i.i.d."

 <!-- <p class="center">
   <a class="fancybox" href="/images/2017-08/disc-cont.svg"><img src="/images/2017-08/disc-cont.svg" width="40%"/></a>